HINTS AND TIPS WHEN RESEARCHING MILITARY PERSONNEL

 Find my Past www.findmypast.co.uk

 This is a subscription site, but you can sign up for a 14 day free trial.
-Warwickshire Libraries have a subscription to this site so you can use the site for free at any library (one hour at a time) or at the CRO (no time limit).
-This site also has access to ‘UK Soldiers Died in the Great War’.
+Warwickshire Libraries have a subscription to this site so you can use it for free at any library (one hour at a time) or at the CRO (no time limit).

 Family Search https://www.familysearch.org/